-Directly across from the Dragonfly Maze is the 9 acre Birdland Park and Gardens home to over 500 birds.
-Younger visitors will have a great time trying their hand at looking after the flamingos, pelicans, storks and cranes before feeding the penguins as they learn how to be a zookeeper for the day.
-The onsite Flamingo Point Café is a great lunch stop, or visitors are welcome to pack their own lunch and relax in one of the park’s many picnic areas.
+Directly across from the Dragonfly Maze is the nine acre Birdland Park and Gardens, home to over 500 birds.
+Younger visitors will have a great time trying their hand at looking after the flamingos, pelicans, storks and cranes, before feeding the penguins as they learn how to be a zookeeper for the day.
+The on-site Flamingo Point Café is a great lunch stop, or visitors are welcome to pack their own lunch and relax in one of the park’s many picnic areas.

-If sweet treats are your thing then most definitely stop off at the Bakery on the Water and sample the family run café’s scrumptious afternoon tea, as well as breakfast and lunch.
+If sweet treats are your thing, then stop off at the Bakery on the Water and sample the family run café’s scrumptious afternoon tea, as well as breakfast and lunch.
 They are famous for the scones which are baked throughout the day and served still warm, fresh from the oven.
-If you can’t find a seat then grab a takeaway and enjoy a picnic on the green lawn along the River Windrush.
+If you can’t find a seat, then grab a takeaway and enjoy a picnic on the green lawn along the River Windrush.
 After a lazy lunch, take time to wander along the waterside path and admire all the pretty buildings and cottages lining the river.

-If you are feeling slightly more energetic you can set off on a walk across the rolling hills surrounding the village, where you can take in some spectacular views whilst following a trail with the family or on a dog walk.
-And, if you’re in Bourton over Bank Holiday Weekend in August watch out for the traditional local football match that happens in the River Windrush itself!
+If you are feeling slightly more energetic, you can set off on a walk across the rolling hills surrounding the village, where you can take in some spectacular views whilst following a trail with the family or on a dog walk.
+And, if you’re in Bourton over the Bank Holiday weekend in August, watch out for the traditional local football match that happens in the River Windrush itself!

-Find your perfect holiday cottage in Bouton on the Water by browsing our collection of Cotswold holiday accommodation above.
-If you don’t find a property in the Bourton-on-the-Water area that suits your holiday home needs, you can browse all of our Cotswold Holiday Cottages here. https://staycotswold.co.uk/property/
+Find your perfect Cotswold holiday cottage in Bourton-on-the-Water by browsing our collection of Cotswold holiday accommodation above.
+If you don’t find the right Bourton-on-the-Water accommodation that suits your holiday home needs, or if it’s not quite the right area, you can browse all of our Cotswold holiday homes.